koiosonline/TDFA/termbase/readme.md

 #### Algorithm
 A sequence of computer-implementable instructions, typically to solve a class of problems or to perform a computation.
 In trading, algorithms are used to automate trading stratgies and execute orders on exchanges.
 Often called: algorithmic trading or algo trading.
 Algo's are used by traders, exchanges, market makers and many more market participants.<br/><br/>
 #### Allocation
 Refers to capital.
 Capital allocation is the strategically positioning and distribution of capital.
 Often of course, with the intent to maximise profits or capital protection.
-Example: 50% of your capital can be allocated <br/><br/>
+Example: 50% of your capital can be allocated.<br/><br/>
 #### Alpha
 Alpha, often considered the active return on an investment, gauges the performance of an investment against a market index or benchmark that is considered to represent the market's movement as a whole.
 The excess return of an investment relative to the return of a benchmark index is the investment's alpha.<br/><br/>
 #### Angel investor